 And if you’re on the lookout for a credit card, our ongoing promotion might interest you.
-Apply now for a Citi, Alliance Bank, or a Standard Chartered Bank credit card, right here on BBazaar Malaysia, and get a Touch N' Go card or LAZADA voucher, both worth RM200!
+Get a FREE Lazada voucher or IKEA Gift Card worth up to RM500 when you apply for a Citi, Alliance Bank or Standard Chartered Bank credit card, right here on BBazaar!
+APPLY TODAY!
 T&Cs apply.

 Or are you looking for a personal loan?
 We’ve some free gifts for you!
-APPLY NOW for Alliance Cashfirst Personal Loan, Standard Chartered CashOne Personal Loan or Citi Personal Loan, right here on BBazaar, and get a Tesco voucher worth RM50 on loan disbursal.
+APPLY NOW for Alliance Cashfirst Personal Loan, Standard Chartered CashOne Personal Loan, and Citi Personal Loan, right here on BBazaar, and get a Tesco voucher worth RM50 on loan disbursal.
 T&Cs apply.